puppetlabs/puppet-docs/source/puppetdb/1.1/api/commands.markdown

 * A response body in the form of a JSON object, containing a single key 'uuid', whose value is a UUID corresponding to the submitted command.
 This can be used, for example, by clients to correlate submitted commands with server-side logs.

+The terminus plugins for puppet masters use this command API to update facts, catalogs, and reports for nodes.

 ## Command Semantics